Plan a Hands-on Science Event

-No matter how small or large your community, or whether your event is in-person or virtual, find suggestions for hosting a hands-on science or demonstration.
+No matter how small or large your community, or whether your event is in-person or virtual, find suggestions for hosting a hands-on science demonstration.
 Find information on planning, fundraising, promoting events, and more.

 Organizing a Successful Event

 Before Your Event

 - Form an organizing committee.
 Contact local ACS members, K-12 schools, chemistry departments, community organizations, and businesses who share an interest in learning and teaching chemistry.
 See what resources they have available for your event.
 Distribute the customizable CCEW Fact Sheet to potential committee members, demonstrators, and partnering organizations.